spatie/laravel-permission/README.md

 Special thanks to [Alex Vanderbist](https://github.com/AlexVanderbist) who greatly helped with `v2`, and to [Chris Brown](https://github.com/drbyte) for his longtime support  helping us maintain the package.

-And a special thanks to [Caneco](https://twitter.com/caneco) for the logo ✨
+Special thanks to [Caneco](https://twitter.com/caneco) for the original logo.

 ## Alternatives